This post may contain compensated links. Please read our disclaimer for additional information.

 At the time I had only purchased an anti-pickpocket cross-body bag but since my experience I have added to my collection with a variety of different sizes.
-Look out for my comprehensive buying guide to anti-theft bags soon.
+Read my comprehensive buying guide to anti-theft bags.

 Tips to protect yourself from pickpockets

 - Do not put your purse/wallet in your back pocket/coat pocket or anywhere not secured.

 - Be extremely vigilant around known hotspots – the Eiffel Tower, Montmartre, the Metro.

 - Do not carry large amounts of cash

 You may be approached by a man who will try to tie wool around your wrist or finger to make you a ring/bracelet.
 Once he has your hand he will wrap the wool/thread around and around your finger/wrist at which point another man will approach.
 He will demand payment for the bracelet/ring (and may even pull it tight to cut off blood circulation) and refuse to undo it until he is paid.